The Muslim Philanthropy Digital Library: Temporal Domain

+The content spans from 1900 to the present.

 Project Partners

 The John D. Gerhart Center for Philanthropy & Civic Engagement

 The Gerhart Center seeks to promote philanthropy and civic engagement in the Arab region by serving as a source of knowledge, a cultivator of partnerships, and a catalyst for innovation, community engagement and a heightened sense of citizenship and social responsibility.

 AUC Library Center of Excellence for Middle Eastern and Arab Cultures

 This Center, based in the American University in Cairo’s Library, is dedicated to support the interdisciplinary programs, and to embrace all disciplines in the humanities and the social sciences.
 It supports the curricula of Middle East Studies at the undergraduate and graduate levels, faculty, and scholars from the international academic community.
 It is intended to promote the study of the Middle East and Arab history, culture and heritage in a larger number of academic departments, and to facilitate the flow of information about them at the AUC, in the Egyptian and Arab world communities, and beyond.